joearms/old.blog/_posts/2014-02-07-why-programming-is-difficult.md

-There was no time, and no understanding for the point of view that not-only should the web site look ok, but the code that produced it should be cleaned up documented become the next project was started.
+There was no time, and no understanding for the point of view that not-only should the web site look ok, but the code that produced it should be cleaned up and documented before the next project was started.
 And this was for projects that would have to be maintained in the future.